By hola | Published | No Comments

 Polvorones are among my all-time favorite cookies.
 But I get a particular yen for these melt-in-mouth pecan treats in autumn when the air takes on a crispness that makes you willing to turn on the oven again after surviving the heat of a Washington summer.
 With the leaves outside turning fiery reds and golds, these lacy, understated cookies even go with the scenery.

-Officially, “Polvorones de Novia” or Mexican Wedding Cakes in their many US iterations, they are (rather mysteriously) called Russian Tea Cakes, as well.
+Officially, they are “Polvorones de Novia” or Mexican Wedding Cakes in their many US iterations or (rather mysteriously) called Russian Tea Cakes, as well.
 Though whether Russian or Mexican, in my view, they are entirely too pequeñitas to qualify as “cakes.”

 Since you’re probably more interested in the recipe than a dissertation on the polvoron, suffice it to say these cookies are sooo very mmm, mmm that there are a ton of recipes, websites and YouTube videos dedicated to their making.
 This site even has the frightening calorie count and nutritional information.
 I’m old school though and have my own ancient magazine clipping – increasingly yellowed and wrinkly – that adapts a recipe by dessert chef Alice Medrich.